andrewelawrence/Visualizing-3D-Linear-Transformations/README.md

 ## Notes

-    9/28 : This project is undergoing development.
+    9/28 : This project has just begun and will be undergoing dev until the next update.

 ## Licenses